PinaGruden/TDOA_tracking_master/README.md

-# TDOA_tracking_master
+# TDOA tracking package
-Package for tracking Time-Difference-Of-Arrivals from two sensors

-TDOA_tracking_master is a Matlab package for tracking Time-Differences-Of-Arrivals (TDOAs) based on two sensors from towed hydrophone array.
+A Matlab set of functions and scripts for multi-target tracking of Time-Differences-Of-Arrivals (TDOAs) of signals between two sensors from towed hydrophone array recordings.

 For details see Gruden, P.,  Nosal, E.-M. and Oleson, E. (2021).
 Tracking time differences of arrivals of multiple sound sources in the presence of clutter and missed detections.
 The Journal of the Acoustical Society of America  150(5): 3399--3416.

+Copyright (c) 2021, Pina Gruden

+## How to use

 Before running the package specify the paths and parameters for your application by modifying the:
 - Specify_Parameters.m - if needed change any parameters in the sections labeled “ CHANGABLE:”